View the dashboard

 Click a widget to make it active.
 The active widget is indicated by a colored border.
 Only one widget can be active at a time.
 When you select or clear metrics, they are automatically added to or removed from the currently active widget.

 By default, a widget’s title is generated from the names of the selected metrics.
-Tab titles are limited to up to 200 characters.
-To change the title of the widget, see Edit widget title.
+Widget titles are limited to 200 characters.
+To change the widget title, see Edit widget title.

 Note: If you change a widget’s title and then add more metrics, the title reverts to the names of the selected metrics.